Preparation, Training, and Socialisation For Your New Puppy

-This will also give the pup more confidence when you finally pick it up, as the pup will immediately detect your smell as even tat this age they have a scent memory.
+This will also give the pup more confidence when you finally pick it up, as the pup will immediately detect your smell, as even at this age they have a scent memory.

-Take it home with you as It will also have the litter and mothers smell on the old tee shirt, which will provide some comfort and security in the first weeks at home.
+Take the tee shirt home with you as It will also have the litter and mothers smell., Which will help to provide some comfort and security in the first weeks at home.

 When you pick up the new puppy take a cardboard box with you and line it with newspaper.
 Take spare newspapers with you as the pup may be sick and may urinate and defecate on the journey, especially if it is any distance.
 If possible take someone with you and put the cardboard box on either your lap or the helpers

-When you get home place the bed or crate near somewhere warm, if you are using a crate, and I heartily endorse them I now sell these crates.
+When you get home place the bed or crate near somewhere warm, if you are using a crate, I heartily endorse them I now sell these crates.

 Cover the crate with a blanket or sheet to make it more den like introduce the puppy to the crate gradually and positively, DO NOT SHUT the crate door overnight until about twelve weeks old. see my article on Toilet Training